-There are two FDA-approved drugs to treat tardive dyskinesia, Ingrezza (valbenazine) and Austedo (deutetrabenazine).
+VMAT2 inhibitors: There are two FDA-approved drugs to treat tardive dyskinesia, Ingrezza (valbenazine) and Austedo (deutetrabenazine).
 These medications were approved in 2017 and are known as VMAT2 inhibitors (vesicular monoamine transporter 2 inhibitors).
 They work by blocking a protein called VMAT2 which controls how much of the monoamine, particularly neurotransmitters, is stored in each neuron and how much is released.
-VMAT2 inhibitors block VMAT2 which means there is a lower amount of neurotransmitters available and involuntary movements should be reduced.
+VMAT2 inhibitors block VMAT2 which means there is a lower number of neurotransmitters available and involuntary movements should be reduced.
+(Austedo (deutetrabenazine) is available in China and Brazil.)
+Xenazine/Nitoman (tetrabenazine): Tetrabenazine is a VMAT2 inhibitor that was a precursor to valbenazine and deutetrabenazine; however, it is not FDA-approved to treat TD.
+Other countries without access to the newer VMAT2 inhibitors still rely on this drug as a potential treatment despite the fact that it needs to be taken 3-4 times each day and also has a much more challenging side effect profile.
+“Given the higher-quality evidence in support of the other [newer] VMAT2 inhibitors with fewer adverse effects, valbenazine and deutetrabenazine should be preferred over tetrabenazine for the treatment of TD.”2 Tetrabenazine should not be used in patients with untreated depression or a history of suicidal ideations or attempts.

-The following medications (this is not an all-inclusive list) are not FDA-approved for tardive dyskinesia, but have shown some benefit in some people:
+The following medications (this is not an all-inclusive list) are not FDA-approved for tardive dyskinesia, but have shown some benefit in some people with TD:

-Amantadine: An anti-Parkinson’s drug that has shown some efficacy in the short term.1
+Symmetrel/Gocovri (amantadine): An anti-Parkinson’s drug that has shown some efficacy in the short term.1 It has been shown effective for treating patients who have both TD and drug-induced parkinsonism (DIP).

-Clonazepam: A GABA agonist/benzodiazepine that has been shown as effective in some patients, with short-term use (less than 3 months).1
+Klonopin (clonazepam): A GABA agonist/benzodiazepine that has been shown as effective in some patients, with short-term use (less than 3 months).1 The concern with Klonopin as with other benzodiazapines is the tendency for addiction, the need to increase dosage over time and often very difficult withdrawal for most individuals.

-Clozapine: An anti-psychotic that has shown improvement in some TD patients.
-This medication requires weekly lab testing for the first few months and has some potentially dangerous and other negative side effects.
+Clozaril (clozapine): Although counterintuitive, this atypical antipsychotic that has shown improvement in some TD and tardive akathisia patients.
+This medication requires weekly lab testing for the first few months and continued monitoring throughout the time on this drug.
+It has some strong anticholinergic properties and has some potentially dangerous side effects (most concerning is agranulocytosis which can be fatal).

-Most people with TD and tardive syndromes were not well-informed of the risks of the drug(s) that gave them TD, through no fault of their own, and some are quite cautious of taking any drugs.
+Note: Most people with TD and tardive syndromes were not well-informed of the risks of the drug(s) that gave them TD, through no fault of their own, and some are understandably quite cautious of taking additional drugs to treat their condition.

 1. Lin, C.-C., & Ondo, W. G. (2018).
 Non-VMAT2 inhibitor treatments for the treatment of tardive dyskinesia.
 Journal of the Neurological Sciences, 389, 48–54. doi: 10.1016/j.jns.2018.02.014